SyncfusionExamples/vue3-sparkline-charts-getting-started/README.md

-# vue3-sparkline-charts-getting-started
-Learn here all about Getting Started with Syncfusion Sparkline Charts in Vue application using Vue CLI.
+The sample demonstrates how to integrate the Syncfusion Sparkline Charts component into a Vue 3 application using the Vue CLI.
+The following features are shown in this sample.
+1. Bound to data source that contains a collection of data
+2. Different types of Sparkline Charts
+3. Enabled tooltip